 Home to some 18 million people between Indians and foreign expats working and living here, Delhi offers a great range of things to do and for sure a huge choice of delicious restaurants.

-Without further ado, here is a 48-hour Delhi guide that can be a good start for you to enjoy the Indian capital and make the most of your stay.
+Check out our tips on what to do in Delhi to enjoy the Indian capital and make the most of your stay.

 Quick Answer: Top 15 places to see in Delhi